amemil/NTNU-Applied-Mathematics/Masters_thesis (in progress)/README.md

-## Preliminary work and preparation was done in the course "Specialization project" (15 ETCS).
+## Preliminary work and preparation for the Masters thesis was done in the course "Specialization project" (15 ETCS).
 The work/report is "Pre-work.pdf".

 Scores/Grades: